machnevegor/simplex_method/README.md

 # simplex_method
-🔬 Implementation of simplex method.
+🔬 Implementation of the simplex method.

 Welcome to the Simplex Method Solver project!
 This program is designed to help you solve linear programming problems using the simplex method, with a focus on maximization objectives.
 You can access and use this solver through our website without the need for complex installations.